 2 Naming Conventions

-Widgets can be given a name in the Mendix Modeler.
+Widgets can be given a name in Mendix Studio Pro.
 These names appear in the HTML document as class names prefixed by

 mx-name-.
 For instance, a grid named